isabella232/scope-services/tutorial-console-logger.rst

     this.display_window_title(message);
   }

-So far we have achieved that the console-logger will create error messages for all windows and we have created for each window a basic html document structure.
+So far we have achieved a console-logger that will create error messages for all windows and we have created a basic HTML document structure for each window.
 Now we need to edit ``console_logger.js``.

 Edit console_logger.js
 ======================